"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Being the next of kin, Jeremiah's cousin Hanamel was able to buy the land.
 Upon return from the exile a close relative could claim the land back.
 Several centuries earlier, in the story of Ruth, Boaz being the next of kin to Naomi, not only redeemed the land, but also took Ruth as his wife in the redemption process (Deuteronomy 25:6-10, Ruth 4).

 Jeremiah's "purchase deed" is the only other document in Scripture sealed, with writing on both sides.
-It is clear that the scroll in Revelation is a "purchase deed" as well.
-The land in Israel was given to the Hebrews by allotment.
+The scroll in Revelation is a "purchase deed" as well.
+The Hebrews divided the land in Israel by allotment.
 Certain circumstances could cause them to lose the land, but God made provisions for them to redeem it back.
-Similarly, Adam was given the whole earth to rule over.
-But after the fall, Adam's dominion and hence the "purchase deed" to the earth was forfeited:
+Similarly, the Lord gave Adam the whole earth to rule over.
+But after the fall, Adam lost his dominion and hence he forfeited the "purchase deed" to the earth:

 Hebrews 2:5-18 - For He has not put the world to come, of which we speak, in subjection to angels.
 But one testified in a certain place, saying: "What is man that You are mindful of him, or the son of man that You take care of him?
 You have made him a little lower than the angels; You have crowned him with glory and honor, and set him over the works of Your hands.
 You have put all things in subjection under his feet."
 For in that He put all in subjection under him, He left nothing that is not put under him.
 But now we do not yet see all things put under him.
 But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone.